cloud-elements/ce-sdkifier/README.md

 [![NPM Version](http://img.shields.io/npm/v/ce-sdkifier.svg)]()
 [![NPM Downloads](https://img.shields.io/npm/dt/ce-sdkifier.svg)]()

-> Note:  This is currently an internal use only, pre-release version of the tool.
-Any feedback you can provide will be very helpful and appreciated

   A command-line tool for [Cloud Elements](https://cloud-elements.com) to generate SDKs for our Platform and Element APIs.
 In the case of Elements, you can choose to generate the SDK based on a hub, an element, or an instance.